v0idzdev/bb-bot/README.md

 Randomly chooses an option from a list.
 Use quote marks "" around the options if they are longer than one word.

-⚠️ The slash command version does not support choices with multiple words.
+⚠️ `/choose` does not currently support choices with multiple words.

 > **~meme** or **/meme**